thewca/wca-regulations/wca-regulations-2013.md

 ## <article-F><clock><clocksolving> Article F: Clock Solving

-- F1) Standard speed solving procedures is followed, as described in [Article A](regulations:article:A) (Speed Solving).
+- F1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
 - F2) The judge places the scrambled puzzle onto the mat in a standing position.
 - F3) At the end of the inspection period, the competitor places the puzzle onto the mat in a standing position.
 He must not change the positions of any pins from their scrambled positions before the beginning of the solve.
 Penalty: disqualification of the attempt (DNF).

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multiple Blindfolded Solving

-- H1) Standard blindfolded solving procedures is followed, as described in [Article B](regulations:article:B) (Blindfolded Solving).
+- H1) Standard blindfolded solving procedures are followed, as described in [Article B](regulations:article:B) (Blindfolded Solving).
 Additional regulations that supersede the corresponding procedures in [Article B](regulations:article:B) are described below.
     - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles he wishes to attempt blindfolded.
 The number of puzzles must be at least 2.
         - H1a1) A competitor is not permitted to change the number of puzzles after the beginning of the attempt.
         - H1a2) The organisation team must not disclose the competitor's requested number of puzzles until the beginning of the attempt.